Recursive language

-In mathematics, logic and computer science, a formal language (a set of finite sequences of symbols taken from a fixed alphabet) is called recursive if it is a recursive subset of the set of all possible finite sequences over the alphabet of the language.
-Equivalently, a formal language is recursive if there exists a total Turing machine (a Turing machine that halts for every given input) that, when given a finite sequence of symbols as input, accepts it if it belongs to the language and rejects it otherwise.
-Recursive languages are also called decidable.
+In mathematics, logic and computer science, a recursive (or decidable) language is a recursive subset of the Kleene closure of an alphabet.
+Equivalently, a formal language is recursive if there exists a Turing machine that decides the formal language.
+In theoretical computer science, such always-halting Turing machines are called total Turing machines or algorithms.

 The concept of decidability may be extended to other models of computation.
 For example, one may speak of languages decidable on a non-deterministic Turing machine.
 Therefore, whenever an ambiguity is possible, the synonym used for "recursive language" is Turing-decidable language, rather than simply decidable.

 The class of all recursive languages is often called R, although this name is also used for the class RP.